mthahzan/react-native-image-fallback/README.md

 - `onLoadEnd` - Invoked when load either succeeds or fails.
 Accepts a callback function with the first parameter being the image in question.
 - `onSuccess` - Invoked when the component successfully loads an image.
 Accepts a callback function with the first parameter being the loaded image.
 - `onError` - Invoked when all the given images fail to load.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details